Student Disciplinary Regulations (Code of Conduct)

 - Failure to appear before any university adjudicatory or regulatory body as summoned;

-- Failure to comply with any disciplinary sanctions or interim measures;
+- Failure to comply with any disciplinary sanctions or interim actions;

 - Failure to comply with the directive of authorized university officials or police officers;